 legal negotiation

-Every case is tailor-made.
-Two seemingly similar accidents can lead to completely different compensation amounts.
+Every case is bespoke.
+Two seemingly similar accidents can result in completely different compensation amounts.